County Jail

 • Expected Release Date (for sentenced inmates)

-• Check the spelling of the inmate’s full legal name.
-Minor errors may lead to no results.
+• Check the spelling of the inmate’s full legal name; minor errors can lead to no results.

-• If you can’t find the inmate online, call the jail directly to confirm their status.
+• If you can’t find any information, contact the jail directly to confirm the inmate’s status.

-This system is regularly updated, ensuring you receive the latest information regarding inmate statuses.
+This tool is frequently updated, ensuring you receive the latest information regarding inmate statuses.

 Offline Search Procedure

-If you prefer to search offline or if online services are temporarily down, Wyoming County Jail offers assistance via phone or in person.
+If you prefer to avoid online methods, or if the online system is temporarily unavailable, Frederick County Jail provides options for assistance via phone or in-person inquiries.

 Contact the Jail Directly

-Call the public information number for Wyoming County Jail to speak with staff who can assist in locating an inmate.
-Be ready to provide identifying information, such as the inmate’s full name, date of birth, or booking number, if available.
+Call Frederick County Jail’s public information number to talk with staff who can assist you in searching for an inmate.
+Be ready to provide identifying information such as the inmate’s full name, date of birth, or booking number, if known.

 Visit the Jail in Person

-You can also visit Wyoming County Jail to inquire about an inmate’s status.
-Bringing official identification and relevant information about the inmate will help expedite the process.
+You can also visit Frederick County Jail to ask about an inmate’s status.
+Bringing official identification and any relevant information about the inmate can help expedite your inquiry.

 Check Public Information Boards

-Many jails feature public boards or kiosks that display basic inmate information, which may be accessible during your visit to the facility.
+Many jails, including Frederick County Jail, often have public boards or kiosks that display basic inmate information, accessible when you are at the facility.

 • Fingerprinting: The arrested individual’s fingerprints are collected and entered into the system.

-• Mugshots: A photograph is taken for record-keeping purposes, known as a mugshot, which becomes part of the public record.
+• Mugshots: A photograph is taken for official records, commonly referred to as a mugshot.

-• Personal Information Recorded: The jail documents the individual’s name, date of birth, and other identifying information, crucial for tracking legal proceedings.
+• Recording Personal Information: Important details such as the individual’s name, date of birth, and other identifying information are documented.

-• Health Screening: Some facilities conduct basic health assessments to identify any medical needs of the arrested person.
+• Health Screening: Basic health assessments may be conducted to identify any medical needs.

-Bail refers to the monetary amount set by a judge that permits an arrested person to be released from jail while awaiting trial.
-The bail amount takes into account various factors, including the nature of the crime and the individual’s likelihood of appearing in court.
+Bail is the monetary amount set by a judge that allows an individual to be released from jail while awaiting their court appearance.
+The bail amount is determined based on factors like the nature of the offense and the perceived flight risk of the individual.

-After booking, inmates receive a court date, which indicates when they must appear before a judge regarding their charges.
-If bail is not posted, the inmate will remain in custody until their scheduled court appearance.
+Upon booking, inmates are assigned a court date, which is the time they must appear before a judge regarding their charges.
+If bail is not posted, the individual will remain in custody until their designated court date.

-Mugshots taken during the booking process are generally considered public records.
-If you wish to obtain a mugshot, you can submit a FOIA (Freedom of Information Act) request through the local sheriff’s office.
-However, privacy considerations may arise, particularly for individuals seeking to limit access to their mugshot after their release.
-Some jurisdictions provide procedures for having mugshots removed from public records, though this varies by state.
+Mugshots taken during the booking process are generally considered public records in Frederick County.
+If you wish to obtain a mugshot, you can make a FOIA request through the Frederick County Sheriff’s Office.
+Be aware that privacy concerns may arise, particularly for individuals wishing to restrict public access to their mugshots after their release.

 How to Submit a FOIA Request